drekka/StoryTeller/README.md

 See how it works on the main [Story Teller site](http://drekka.github.io/StoryTeller).

+# v1.8.5

+* Improving the quality of error messages from parse errors.

 # v1.8.4

 * Removing  requirement for Address Sanitizer from the built library.